cloudnative-pg/cloudnative-pg/docs/src/cnpg-plugin.md

 #### Debian packages

 For example, let's install the 1.18.1 release of the plugin, for an Intel based 64 bit server.
-First we download the right `.deb` file.
+First, we download the right `.deb` file.

 ``` sh
 $ wget https://github.com/cloudnative-pg/cloudnative-pg/releases/download/v1.18.1/kubectl-cnpg_1.18.1_linux_x86_64.deb